theNizo/DvorakByNizo/README.english.md

 ### Installation

-It is very straightforward, I'll explain anyway
+It is very straightforward, I'll explain anyway.

 (testet in Catalina)